jaronbarends/language-buddy/docs/status.md

   exists (see decisions.md, "'Stop chat' superseded by the `ChatStage` refactor"), and evaluation shipped with its own always-available button instead of being gated behind a stop/end step.
 No longer open.
-- **Structured evaluation output (grammar/vocabulary/nuance fields) — now the active next task (declared 2026-08-14)**: the first evaluation implementation (2026-08-13–2026-08-14) ships one plain-text block, not the fielded structure requirements.md's MVP scope describes; that was always meant as temporary (see decisions.md, "Evaluation output is plain text, not structured/fielded JSON").
-The plain-text pass is being replaced by structured output next, before any other work on this project. **Not yet decided:** the actual field set/schema, and the runtime-validation approach for it — decisions.md already flagged that TypeScript types alone don't validate untrusted LLM JSON at runtime and that a validator (e.g. Zod) is a separate necessary decision (see decisions.md, "TypeScript + planned runtime validation (Zod or similar)"); that decision is now live rather than hypothetical, since this is the first place the app will parse LLM-generated JSON.
+- ~~Structured evaluation output (grammar/vocabulary/nuance fields)~~ — **implemented 2026-08-16**
+  (see decisions.md, "Structured evaluation output implemented," and "What exists" above): a `comments`/`segments` Zod schema, enforced via Gemini's `response_format` and validated client-side.
+  No longer open as a build task. **Worth a direct look, not fully closed:** the shape chosen (segmented comments) reads requirements.md's "grammar, vocabulary upgrades, semantic nuance" as a description of feedback *style*, not a required category breakdown — confirm that's the intended reading rather than three distinct fields the case study should show.
+- ~~Runtime-validation approach for LLM JSON (Zod or similar)~~ — **implemented 2026-08-16** alongside the above: `AIEvaluationSchema.safeParse` runs on the parsed AI response before it reaches the reducer, failing closed on a mismatch (see decisions.md, "TypeScript + planned runtime validation").
+  No longer open.
 - **Evaluation-request loading state** — `waitingForEvaluation` currently shows no loading indicator;
   the existing AI-pending-balloon effect in `ThreadView.tsx` only keys on the chat-turn wait phase.
+  Untouched by the 2026-08-16 structured-output round.
 - **`Evaluation.module.css` missing `.evaluationContent` class** — `Evaluation.tsx` applies it to its
   content `<div>`, but only `.evaluation` is defined; the div currently gets no class.
-- **Dead code: commented-out `sendMessageToAI_OLD`** in `ChatConversation.tsx`, left over from the `sendToAI` extraction (2026-08-13–2026-08-14) — not deleted yet.
+Untouched by the 2026-08-16 structured-output round.
+- ~~Dead code: commented-out `sendMessageToAI_OLD`~~ — **deleted 2026-08-16** as part of splitting
+  `sendMessageToAI`/`sendEvaluationRequestToAI` into per-role functions (see decisions.md, "Request/ response types and routes split per role again").
+No longer open.
-- **Whether real (non-mocked) evaluation calls actually work** — only verified against the mock AI route so far.
-The design assumes Gemini's carried-over interaction history (via `previousInteractionId`) gives the model enough context to evaluate the user's turns from a short "give feedback" prompt alone, without the transcript being resent explicitly — not confirmed live (see decisions.md, "Evaluation continues the same interaction... ", "Known risk").
+- **Whether real (non-mocked) evaluation calls actually work** — still only verified against the mock AI route.
+Two compounding unknowns now, not one: whether Gemini's carried-over interaction history (via `previousInteractionId`) gives the model enough context to evaluate the user's turns from a short "give feedback" prompt alone (flagged 2026-08-14), and whether `response_format`'s JSON-schema constraint reliably produces schema-conformant output from `gemini-3.1-flash-lite` (new as of 2026-08-16) — see decisions.md, "Known risk, still open."
 - **Whether dropping "Stop chat" (2026-08-14) was intentional** — see decisions.md, "'Stop chat'
   superseded by the `ChatStage` refactor."
 Worth a direct answer from the project owner: keep it dropped, or add it back into `buttonsByStage.aiTurnFlow` alongside "Evaluate"?